Buying a house? What do the new Central Bank mortgage regulations mean for you? How can you still get a mortgage? What can you do to help the process?

 To arrange a consultation by phone or in person, contact him using the enquiry form or call (01)8693400.

-From the 1 January 2017, the deposit rules for first time buyers will be amended.
+Since the 1 January 2017, the deposit rules for first time buyers are amended.
 First time buyers will be required to have 10% of the purchase price regardless of the value of the property.
 The previous ceiling at €220,000 for 90% lending has been removed.

 Purchase price: €300,000